Clubs and Activities

 Viking Spirit Stitchers meet once a week or when time permits.
 Knitting instructions are shared from how to hold the needles to creating cable stitches for all levels of experience.
 For more information, contact Sister Joanne Mongelli at email@example.com.

-Wood Activities Committee School Spirit Club
+Wood Activities Committee School Spirit Club (The Wackies)

 For more information, please contact Mr. Steve Mach at firstname.lastname@example.org.